HenrykZschuppan/TableViewColumnResizer/README.md

     ```

-## You may want to fine tune the table header width calculation with respecting a border width
+## You may want to fine tune the table header width calculation with respecting a table border width

 Go into class TableViewColumnResizer<T> and set the HORIZONTAL_PADDING_BUFFER        = 0;
 // fine tune this manually, for example if border width is 1 times 2 = 2